AxisCommunications/docker-acap/README.md

 ```

 See [Client key and certificate](#client-key-and-certificate) for an example
-of how to remotely run docker commands on a device running a secured Docker ACAP application
+of how to remotely run docker commands on a device running a secured application
 using TLS.

-#### Run a container using the Docker ACAP application
+#### Run a container using the application

 Make sure the application, using TLS, is running, then pull and run the
 [hello-world][docker-hello-world] image from Docker Hub: